 Our online course allows students to experience the Integrative Nutrition curriculum and become a Health Coach from anywhere in the world.
-Students receive access to the Classroom app which allows for maximum access and flexibility, so you can balance your education with your busy lifestyle.
+Students receive access to the Course app which allows for maximum access and flexibility, so you can balance your education with your busy lifestyle.
 The online program allows for maximum access and flexibility, so you can balance your education with your busy lifestyle.

 No matter where you study, you’ll still feel connected to the Integrative Nutrition community through our Online Education Forum (OEF).
 Students use the OEF to discuss course topics and find support around health concerns, business building and client cases.